Volunteer with Austin Public Library

 - Complete an additional Volunteer Accommodation Request Form if applicable.
 Request a form from APL.Volunteers@austintexas.gov.

-- Be available for an interview with the Austin Public Library volunteer coordinator.
+- Be available for a potential interview with the Austin Public Library volunteer coordinator.

 - Accept a placement offer. **Please note: Not all applications result in a placement offer.**

 - Complete a successful background check.
-This will include fingerprinting (ages 15 and older) for applicants that have lived outside the state of Texas in the last ten years.
+This will include fingerprinting (ages 15 and older) for applicants that have lived outside the state of Texas in the last seven years.

 - Attend mandatory youth volunteer orientation.